letsencrypt/website/docs/integration-guide.md

 However, for most larger hosting providers we recommend using a single account and guarding the corresponding account key well.
 This makes it easier to identify certificates belonging to the same entity, easier to keep contact information up-to-date, and easier to provide rate limits adjustments if needed.
 We will be unable to effectively adjust rate limits if many different accounts are used.

+# Multi-domain (SAN) Certificates

+Our [issuance policy](/docs/rate-limits/) allows for up to 100 names per certificate.
+Whether you use a separate certificate for every hostname, or group together many hostnames on a small number of certificates, is up to you.

+Using separate certificates per hostname means fewer moving parts are required to logically add and remove domains as they are provisioned and retired.
+Separate certificates also minimize certificate size, which can speed up HTTPS handshakes on low-bandwidth networks.

+On the other hand, using large certificates with many hostnames allows you to manage fewer certificates overall.
+If you need to support older clients like Windows XP that do not support TLS Server Name Indication ([SNI](https://en.wikipedia.org/wiki/Server_Name_Indication)), you'll need a unique IP address for every certificate, so putting more names on each certificate reduces the number of IP addresses you'll need.

+For most deployments both choices offer the same security.

 # Storing and Reusing Certificates and Keys

 A big part of Let's Encrypt's value is that it enables automatic issuance as part of provisioning a new website.
 However, if you have infrastructure that may repeatedly create new frontends for the same website, those frontends should first try to use a certificate and private key from durable storage, and only issue a new one if no certificate is available, or all existing certificates are expired.